Safety must come first as Government works towards making Cannabis medication accessible

 A lot has happened since then, with the Government releasing the findings from the first part of their review into the use of cannabis as a medical treatment.
 The second part of the review, led by the Advisory Council on the Misuse of Drugs (ACMD) has also taken place, releasing their findings last week.

-Today the Home Secretary has also announced that cannabis derived medicinal products will be available via prescription later this year.
+The Home Secretary announced in July, that cannabis derived medicinal products will be available via prescription from 1 November 2018.
 Meaning the UK is one step closer to cannabis derived medicinal products being approved as a medical treatment for a range of conditions.

 This is a positive step forward to bringing a possible alternative medication to those with uncontrolled, severe epilepsy – one that may help some reduce their risks and stay safer.
 We know that reducing the number of seizures a person has, is an important way to reduce risk of death.
 Which is why we have joined forces with other Neurology Charities to show our support if this progress, while publicly stating the importance that this happens by carefully considering the safety, of both those living with neurological conditions, and those on trials involving cannabis derived medicinal products.

 Our response has been featured in the Evening Standard (26 July), and as a collective we will be contacting policy-makers with key recommendations to consider as this process continues, pushing for the safety of those with neurological conditions to be at the heart of decision making.

 SUDEP Action are also keen to see these points considered as the Government considers its next steps: